cabal-club/cable-core.js/INDEXES.md

 it has more data than just the text.

 #### Handling deletions
 Deletions.
-This view allows us persist deletions to prevent resyncing deleted posts.
+This view allows us to persist deletions and prevent resyncing deleted posts.
 Remove this entry to enable resyncing the corresponding hash.

     !chat!deleted!<hash> -> 1